Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Case 2: Discounted-cost/SSP + CPT as risk

+\diff{This case considers the following optimization problem with CPT risk measure as the objective:} \boxed{ } \diff{where $\C(D^\theta)$ is the CPT-value associated with the r.v. $D^\theta$, with $\theta$ denoting the policy parameter, and is defined as follows:

+where $u^\pm$ are the utility functions and $w^\pm$ are the weight functions (see Section \ref{sec:risk-cpt} for a detailed description of these quantities).} In a discounted-cost MDP, $D^\theta(x_0)$ would be the total discounted cost, while in an SSP, $D^\theta(x_0)$ would be the total cost.

+\diff{Risk measures such as variance, CVaR, and chance constraints considered in the previous chapter serve as natural constraint functions when optimizing the expected total/discounted cost.
+On the other hand, CPT is a risk measure that is not purely concerned with the tail behavior or variability of the cost distribution, as it considers the entire distribution, handling gains/losses, as well as incorporating distortions via a weight function.
+Hence, it is appealing to optimize the CPT value directly in the objective, e.g., in a human-centered decision-making problem.
+For a concrete example, one could consider a transportation application where $D^\theta$ denotes the delay experienced by a road user, and $\theta$ denotes a policy parameter that governs the traffic light switching strategy.}

-The last case consider CPT as a risk measure in the constrained optimization problem \eqref{eq:gen-constrained-opt}.
-From the discussion in the previous sections, it is apparent that the technical challenges in handling any risk measure are: (i) estimation of the risk measure from samples; and (ii) gradient estimation for the policy update iteration.
+From the discussion in the previous sections, it is apparent that the main technical challenges in handling any risk measure are as follows: (i) estimation of the risk measure from samples; and (ii) gradient estimation for the policy update iteration.
 For the sake of brevity, we provide the necessary details for handling (i) and (ii), and the rest of the pieces of the resulting actor-critic scheme follows in a manner similar to that for variance or CVaR.